RILAB/historical_genomics/README.md

 Should be able to impute Hapmap3 on all of the GBS data where possible.

+SEEds?
+What data was used for hybrid gwas?

 Progress:

 * Hapmap3 imputation underway
+ber
 ## Analysis strategy

 #### BAYENV2